duduliberato/duduliberato/README.md

 ### [Electrical Flexibility Cost](#eleflex)

+This project aims to evaluate how much does a Flexible Electrical Grid worth.
+I started developing some Power and Energy Analyses over the Brazilian Demand throughout the years between 2005 to 2023.

 ## [Awards](#awards)

 I have received an honourable mention for my research in Metal Bending Device Work.
 I will publish it soon.
 Thank you for your time and attention.